CarsonChild/pi-gpio-controller/README.md

-# pi-gpio-controller
+# Raspberry Pi Garden Controller
 A Python web server application for controlling up to 6 GPIOs from your browser.
+For your garden, the GPIOs would be wired to a relay or a solenoid valve that could control the water.
 ## Installation
 1. Format your SD card and install the latest version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)
 2. Open the console and run the following two commands: